Strategic Rationale

 Why This Audience First

-The MVP focuses on two distinct audiences: non-English speakers working at U.S. companies, and early-stage startup founders.
+The MVP focuses on a single course: "Tell Me About Yourself."
 This is an intentional choice, not an oversight.
-These audiences were selected through pre-MVP surveys and interviews that identified highest-intent users.
+The audience was selected through pre-MVP surveys and interviews that identified highest-intent users.
 Here's why this selection matters.

 High Motivation, Clear Stakes

 Non-English speakers at U.S. companies face communication barriers that limit their credibility despite technical and professional strength.
-Early-stage founders need to secure their first check and find angels.
-Both have immediate, tangible reasons to practice: career advancement, credibility, and funding depend on their communication skills.
+Early-stage founders need to build trust quickly in first conversations.
+Both have immediate, tangible reasons to practice: career advancement, credibility, and funding depend on how they introduce themselves.

 This isn't abstract learning.
 It's preparation for specific, high-stakes situations with clear outcomes.
 That motivation translates directly to willingness to pay for quality practice.